 I’d like to open this up to questions.
 I’d also like to highlight that if you go ahead and click on the attachments and links sections here at BrightTALK, you’ll be able to find some useful stuff.
 One of them is “Play with Honeycomb,” which is, you don’t need to send us any data, it’s just a sandbox scenario.
 You can walk through tracing or our events based querying scenarios, our documentation, and of course which we’ll touch on in a second after we answer some questions here, the next stage of our webinar.

-So we have a first question of, how do you get the whole team to be able to see inside the production system?
+So we have the first question, how do you get the whole team to be able to see inside the production system?
 I guess I have my own opinion about this, but Michael you work with our customers a lot more actively right now than I do.
 Do you have an answer off the top of your head for this one?

 Yeah.
 One of the best ways to get the whole team working in Honeycomb, aside from inviting them in, is to start using Honeycomb itself.
 You might be on your own, you’re trying it out, things are working well.
 Most of us are Slack users in some way, so I might take a query that I ran, and I might share that directly to Slack.
 So I might put that in my channel.
 I have one here just for the purposes of the demo, and I might say, “team, check this out.
 People are actually rocking with the Okta stuff.”
 That’s going to end up in Slack, preferably decorated.
 It looks great.
 You’ll end up seeing the chart, the logic behind it, and that causes the conversation to move.

 Somebody then pops into Honeycomb for the first time, maybe clicks on that, and then just randomly clicks on the upper left-hand button, and they can start to see what everyone else is doing.
 Once one sees others in a system, they often want to jump in.
 So start using it, but start sharing outside of Honeycomb and you’ll find that it all ends up going both ways, in and out, and the team gets smarter and better.